wesleycamargo/azure-docs.pt-br/articles/backup/backup-azure-vms-automation.md

 <properties
-   pageTitle="Implantar e gerenciar backups para VMs implantadas com o Gerenciador de Recursos usando o PowerShell | Microsoft Azure" description="Use o PowerShell para implantar e gerenciar backups no Azure para VMs implantadas com o Gerenciador de Recursos" services="backup" documentationCenter="" authors="markgalioto"
+   pageTitle="Deploy and manage backups for Resource Manager-deployed VMs using PowerShell | Microsoft Azure" description="Use PowerShell to deploy and manage backups in Azure for Resource Manager-deployed VMs" services="backup" documentationCenter="" authors="markgalioto"